 REA's efforts to minimise water use and to maintain good water quality

-Maintaining clean air and fresh water resources is vitally important for the group’s operations in the estates and mills and for the villages in and surrounding the group’s estates, the majority of which are traditionally river dwelling.
+Maintaining clean fresh water resources is vitally important for the group’s operations in the estates and mills and for the villages in and surrounding the group’s estates, the majority of which are traditionally river dwelling.

 Minimising water use

 REA’s plantations receive plentiful rainfall, so irrigation is only necessary for the oil palm nurseries.
 Treated river water is used sustainably to process oil palm fruit in the mill and for domestic purposes.
 The group aims to reduce as far as possible the volume of water used per tonne of FFB processed in each palm oil mill and has installed water flow meters to monitor this.
 This was achieved at both POM and COM in 2019 and, with continuing careful water management, is a target for all three mills in 2020.

-- Water use savings programme, focused on:
+- Water conservation is focused on:

 Maintenance of water quality

 Water quality of rivers is measured and monitored in terms of Biochemical Oxygen Demand (BOD) and Chemical Oxygen Demand (COD).

 The greatest risk of water pollution associated with REA’s operations is from palm oil mill effluent (POME) and run-off or leachates from fertilisers.
 The high organic matter content of untreated POME means that it has a high BOD and will starve aquatic flora or fauna of oxygen if it enters a water course.
 However, by utilising as much of this organic matter as possible to produce fertiliser and electricity, the group obtains valuable resources whilst also mitigating the risk of water pollution.